The Fantastic Four (unreleased film): Production

 In 1983, German producer Bernd Eichinger met with Marvel Comics' Stan Lee at Lee's Los Angeles home to explore obtaining an option for a movie based on the Fantastic Four.
 The option was not available until three years later, when Eichinger's production company Constantin Film obtained it for a price the producer called "not enormous" and which has been estimated to be $250,000.
 Despite some interest from Warner Bros.
 Pictures and Columbia Pictures, budget concerns precluded any production, and with the option scheduled to expire on December 31, 1992, Constantin asked Marvel for an extension.
 With none forthcoming, Eichinger planned to retain his option by producing a low-budget Fantastic Four film.
 In September 1992, he teamed with B-movie specialist Roger Corman, who agreed to produce the film on a $1 million budget, to be released by his distribution company New Horizons Pictures.

-Production began on December 28, 1992, under direction of music video director Oley Sassone, lasting for 21 days or 25 days.
+Principal photography began on December 28, 1992, under direction of music video director Oley Sassone, lasting for 21 days or 25 days.

 Storyboards were drawn by artist Pete Von Sholly.
 The movie was shot on the Concorde Pictures sound stage in Venice, California, as well as in Agoura, California for a spacecraft-crash scene, the Loyola Marymount University campus for a lab-explosion scene, and the former Pacific Stock Exchange building in downtown Los Angeles for team-meeting scenes.

 Costume designer Réve Richards recalled in 1993 going to Golden Apple Comics on Melrose Avenue in Los Angeles to buy Fantastic Four comic books for research.
 Upon explaining his task, "these people in the store just swarmed me and said, 'You are going to be faithful to it?'
 And I told them, 'This is why I am buying these books.'"
 Paul Ahern was hired as weapons consultant, and Scott Billups for computer visual effects.
 The special-effects makeup was by John Vulich and Everett Burrell of Optic Nerve.
 Stuntman Carl Ciarfalio, who wore a rubber suit to portray the monstrous superhero Thing, worked with actor Michael Bailey Smith, who played the Thing's human self, Ben Grimm, so that their mannerisms would match.
 During the months of post-production, music composers David and Eric Wurst personally contributed $6,000 to finance a 48-piece orchestra for the soundtrack.